ottokruse/research-agent/README.md

 - Review GitHub pull requests
 - Review local code repositories
 - Analyze (and fix) bugs; not just your own, feel free to make it analyze (perceived) bugs in your dependencies too.
 The agent will happily dig through their source code on GitHub
+- Understand how to use poorly documented open-source solutions.
+The agent will happily dig through their source code on GitHub.

 ## Chat UI

-You can chat with the agent using the UI:
+You command the agent using the chat UI (best use **_Chrome_**!
+FireFox doesn't like chats with a lot of messages):

 <img src="./assets/amsterdam-food.gif" alt="Video of UI" style="max-width: 1000px; width: 100%;">